How do I apply for an F-1 (Student) Visa?

 First, you will need to apply to Colorado School of English's Intensive English Program.
 For more information about that process, check out our blog post here.
-Once you have received your acceptance letter and Form I-20 from Colorado School of English, you will need to fill out the DS-160 Online Nonimmigrant Visa Application on the USCIS website.
+Once you have received your acceptance letter and Form I-20 from Colorado School of English, you will need to fill out the DS-160 Online Nonimmigrant Visa Application on the USCIS website and pay the applicable fee.
 Your DSO (Designated School Official) will send you the link where you can complete this.
-After completing the DS-160, you will need to pay the SEVIS fee using the link and information that was sent to you.
+After completing the DS-160, you can contact your local embassy to schedule an interview for your visa.
+This interview is the most important step to becoming an international student in the US.
+Before attending the interview, you will need to pay the SEVIS I-901 Fee using the link and information that was sent to you.
 The SEVIS fee is a fee that all international students and exchange visitors must pay to USCIS.
-Once the SEVIS fee is paid, you can contact your local embassy to schedule an interview for your visa.
-This interview is the most important step to becoming an international student in the US.
+Once the SEVIS fee is paid, you will need to print the receipt and bring it with you to your visa interview.

 How do I prepare for my visa interview?

 Your visa interview is very important.
 If your visa is denied, you can always apply again but your visa application history is permanent and can always be seen by visa officers.
 It may be more difficult to have your visa approved if you have been denied in the past, so it is very important that you are prepared.
 It is crucial that you have a plan for your time in the United States and you are ready to explain that plan.
 If you want to utilize Colorado School of English’s Pathway to Success, talk to your DSO about receiving a conditional letter of acceptance from a local community college.
 This may help show the visa officer that you have a clear plan.
 The visa interview may be conducted in your native language or in English in some circumstances.
 It’s crucial to be prepared and practice!

 You are required to bring the following documents to your visa interview:

 Proof that you have paid the SEVIS fee and completed the DS-160

 You might also want to bring these documents, although they are not required: